Eurasian Railway Meeting Convened in Beijing to Explore Connectivity Expansion

 - Streamline customs and other cross-border procedures

-- Apply digitalization to improve process efficiency and improve transparency
+- Apply digitalization to improve efficiency and transparency

-The CKTI rail is a vital corridor on the Eurasian network and a key #connectivity project linking China to Central Asia, Middle-East and eventually to Europe.
-It is forms part of the land component of the flagship Belt and Road Initiative (#BRI).
-Following its implementation, the railway has managed to reduce delivery times from China to Iran to just 15 days.
+The CKTI rail is a vital corridor on the Eurasian network and a key connectivity project linking China to Central Asia, the Middle East, and eventually to Europe.
+It forms part of the land component of the flagship Belt and Road Initiative (#BRI).
+Following its implementation, the transcontinental railway has managed to reduce delivery times from China to Iran to just 15 days.

-With growing traffic and good prospects, the coordination meeting seeks to optimize operations and to connect the countries along the corridor to global markets.
+With growing traffic and promising prospects, the coordination meeting seeks to optimize operations and to enhance #connectivity of the countries along the corridor to China and the global market.